-Eligible dependents are your legally married spouse residing in the Network Service Area or your Registered Domestic Partner residing in the Network Service Area, and your children less than 26 years of age (your children age 26 or older may be eligible if they qualify as a disabled dependent child under the requirements of the Plan as described below).
+Eligible dependents are your legally married spouse or your Registered Domestic Partner, and your children less than 26 years of age (your children age 26 or older may be eligible if they qualify as a disabled dependent child under the requirements of the Plan as described below).
 New spouses must be enrolled within 30 days of the date of marriage.
 A copy of the marriage certificate must be submitted at the time of enrollment.
 Children are eligible from birth but must be enrolled within 90 days of birth.
 A copy of the birth certificate must be submitted at the time of enrollment.